LinuxNote/Linux_Primer-Helpful_Information_for_Using_Linux/Miscellaneous/README.md

 - [`pwd`](https://www.freecodecamp.org/news/the-linux-commands-handbook/#the-linux-pwd-command):
   Print working directory.
 - [`tree`](https://www.tecmint.com/linux-tree-command-examples/): Show directories and subdirectories
   in a tree-like form.
-You might have to get `tree` with sudo apt-get install tree.
+You might have to get `tree` with `sudo apt install tree`.

 - [`sudo`](https://www.freecodecamp.org/news/the-linux-commands-handbook/#the-linux-sudo-command):
   Run a command as root, or as any other user.